Skip to main content

 What adds the most value in a kitchen remodel?

-Cabinet refacing (96% ROI), countertop replacement, and energy-efficient appliances deliver the best return per dollar.
+Cabinet refacing (highest return per dollar in the cabinet category, per NAHB and Houzz industry coverage; specific recoup % varies by market), countertop replacement, and energy-efficient appliances deliver the best return per dollar.
 Lighting upgrades are the cheapest way to transform a kitchen’s feel.
 Layout changes and structural work have the lowest and most unpredictable returns.

 Kitchen remodel vs. bathroom remodel — which has better ROI?